brianshukwit/data_shuk/WanShiTong_Library/readme.md

 Current Tables:

-<b>TechTerms:</b> A table of terms used in the Technology field, useful for quick searching of a term.
+<b>TechTerms:</b> A table of terms used in the Technology field, useful for quick searching of a term.<br>
 <b>AppliedJobs:</b> A table to keep track of all the jobs I am applying to as I search.